rune/rune/README.md

 - #### resumeGame
   `resumeGame` will be called in two scenarios:
   - When the player first decides to start your game by hitting play.
-  - If the user had paused the game at some point and subsequently presses play again.
+  - If the player had paused the game at some point and subsequently presses play again.

   Whenever it's called, start / resume the gameplay.

 - #### pauseGame
-  `pauseGame` will be called whenever the user presses the pause button during gameplay.
+  `pauseGame` will be called whenever the player presses the pause button during gameplay.
 It should instantly freeze all gameplay and wait until `resumeGame` is called.

 - #### restartGame
   `restartGame` is called in two scenarios:
-  - In the middle of a game, if a user chooses to press the restart button.
+  - In the middle of a game, if a player chooses to press the restart button.
-  - After a user has lost a game, when they choose to replay it again.
+  - After a player has lost a game, when they choose to replay it again.

   Your game should reset all gameplay back to the experience as a completely new player, including resetting the score.